 Please call us to get your food drive started.
 We can provide food collection boxes, posters, and/or coin collectors.
 They can be picked up at our front desk Monday – Friday 8:00 a.m. – 4:15 p.m.

-If you are not able to deliver your items, please contact Michael Dixon at firstname.lastname@example.org to make arrangements.
-Given our drivers’ busy schedules, please understand that a pick up may take a week or longer to arrange.
+If you believe that your food drive is more than 500 pounds please contact Michael Dixon at firstname.lastname@example.org or 918-936-4511.
+If you are not sure, please email us photos so we can better help.
+Given our drivers’ busy schedules, please understand that a pickup may take a week or longer to arrange.